Emil Lewis Holmdahl: Treasure hunting

 Holmdahl would become obsessed with finding Villa's treasure buried by Tomás Urbina, and he sought to find it.
 Folklore had it that Villa hid millions of dollars in gold bullion somewhere in the Sierra Madre.

-According to a newspaper account written by William C. Stewart, a Los Angeles Time Staff writer who knew Holmdahl.
+According to a newspaper account written by William C. Stewart, a Los Angeles Times Staff writer who knew Holmdahl.

 Holmdahl began thinking of Villa's treasure buried by Urbina and he set out to try and find it.
 He was accompanied by the reformed train robber and later movie actor; Al Jennings, who had transferred his activists from Oklahoma to Los Angeles.

 It is unknown how Holmdahl met Al Jennings, the former train robber and gang leader.

 The two prepared to lead an expedition in Durango to find Villa's treasure.
 Holmdahl and Jennings collected a motley group of Mexicans for a bodyguard and set out for Urbina's old ranch.
 Before they could reach the spot a group of Mexican laborers stumbled on the fabled cache.
 The two treasure hunters were soon forced to leave by local police, and were lucky to leave Mexico alive.